onefoursix/streamsets_jolt_transforms/README.md

 ### Implementation Notes:

 The Groovy Processor's init script runs only once, at pipeline startup.
-This script initializes a Jolt <code>chainr</code> from the Jolt Spec file and saves it in the global cache
+This script initializes a Jolt <code>chainr</code> from the Jolt Spec file and saves it in the global cache.

-The Groovy Processor's main script uses the cached <code>chainr</code> to apply the transform from the Jolt spec file and overwrites the input JSON with the output JSON
+The Groovy Processor's main script uses the cached <code>chainr</code> to apply the transform from the Jolt spec file and overwrites the input JSON with the output JSON.